 is used in support of enlargers and other photographic activities to process black-and-white negatives and positives.
-It will handle reversal or negative color, internegatives and transparencies.
-It will accommodate a 30" x 40" single sheet or up to 46 6" x 10" sheets in one batch.
-It will process paper, as well as film, in both color and black-and-white.
+It will handle reversal or negative volor, internegatives and transparencies.
+It will accommodate a 30" x 40" single sheet or up to 46 8" x 10" sheets in one batch.
+It will process paper, as well as film, in both color and black-and-white, is a drumtype, contact color printer which reproduces photographic images on a secondary length of color duplicating film from a primary color print master at a top speed of 100 feet per minute.
+Designed primarily to handle reversal color films, the printer is used in conjunction with its control unit which regulates the light intensities of three separate lamps.